Reading Wandan amidst the Ocean (text) of Banda

 what does that even mean?

-Today, I promise myself to speak loudly about my identity and origin.
-I will no longer hesitate to speak about Wandan.
-From now on, I shall introduce myself as a Wandanesse.
-Marjolein's book, the Banda Genocide, has reshaped my awareness.
-She brought me back to the shore of Neira where I rediscovered Wandan in the ocean texts of Banda.
+Today, I pledge to boldly proclaim my identity and origin.
+No longer will I hesitate to speak about Wandan.
+From now on, I will introduce myself as a Wandanesse.
+Marjolein’s book, “The Banda Genocide,” has profoundly shifted my perspective.
+It led me back to the shores of Neira, where I rediscovered Wandan in the ocean narratives of Banda.

-Declaring oneself as a Wandanesse is certainly not a matter of semantic.
-Introducing Wandan in the conversation means recognizing the native Banda Islands, who embarked on a "hijrah" to various places throughout the archipelago, especially the Kei islands.
-Speaking of Wandan is speaking of resilience, demonstrating that we remain intact, undefeated, unbroken.
-This is, indeed, an act of resistance.
+Declaring oneself as Wandanesse transcends mere semantics.
+It means recognizing the native Banda Islands, whose people embarked on a “hijrah” to various places throughout the archipelago, especially the Kei islands.
+Speaking of Wandan is speaking of resilience—an unwavering testament to our unbroken spirit.
+This is an act of resistance.

 * * *

-Recognizing Wandan and the Wandanesse narrative are some of the key themes of Marjolein’s Banda.
-In the introduction of her Bahasa Indonesia's edition, Marjolein argues that the ignorance to Wandanesse's narrative has produced a narrow-sighted interpretation of history.
-The classic and contemporary reading on Banda, she said, have robbed the Wandanesse from their existence and made the history be read only from the eye of the Colonialist.
+Recognizing Wandan and the Wandanesse narrative are key themes in Marjolein’s work, Banda.
+In the introduction of her Bahasa Indonesia edition, Marjolein argues that ignorance of the Wandanesse narrative has led to a narrow interpretation of history.
+She contends that classic and contemporary readings of Banda have marginalized the Wandanesse, allowing history to be seen solely through the eyes of the colonizers.

 However confrontational it may sound, Marjolein’s call is not to completely disregard colonial sources.
 Instead, she invites readers to critically examine colonial-based historical accounts, recognizing their subjective nature.
-She encourages her readers to question the motives behind colonial narratives.
+She encourages us to question the motives behind colonial narratives.
 Marjolein urges us to deconstruct the historical perspective built upon Europe’s biased view of the East.
-She, without hesitation, explains how racial prejudice and narrow theological perspective fostered hatred and gave birth to atrocities toward everything which considered not (fully) Europe or seen to be in contradiction with the Europe.

-To illustrate this, Marjolein reveals how Jan Pietersoon Coen, the notorious Governor General of VOC, played the racial card and placated certain label toward the Wandanesse.
-She reveals how Coen portrayal of the Wandanesse as the deceitful-uncivilized Moor may serve as the pretext to justify his final-solution-like atrocities, to launch a collective punishment toward the Wandanesse.
-Marjoleine argues that remnant of these prejudices persists in current colonial-based historical account.
+To illustrate this, Marjolein reveals how Jan Pietersoon Coen, the notorious Governor General of the VOC, manipulated racial stereotypes to justify atrocities against the Wandanesse.
+His portrayal of the Wandanesse as deceitful and uncivilized moor served as a pretext for collective punishment.
+Marjolein argues that remnants of these prejudices persist in current colonial-based historical accounts.

 " In the Dutch archives, the Bandanese are referred to as Moors, the infidel, the unfaithful who cannot be trusted or expected of goodness.
 The Bandanese are accused of cheating by tampering the scales and offering mouldy nutmeg….